The Importance of Posting Your Results

 Posting our training results can often be perceived as more frightening than rewarding.
 We have to post what we aren’t good at and what we struggle with, possibly along with other athletes who are posting amazing results (in our eyes).
 But approaching posting your results this way will only hinder you.
 Why?

-Community – Posting your results helps build up the community.
+Posting your results helps build up the community.
 Every post you make gives encouragement to someone else to post their results.
 Then, commenting on others posts with encouraging words or feedback continues to make our community even stronger and builds the morale.
 It’s amazing how many friendships have been made over the years through people posting their results.
 Even if we haven’t met some of those friends in real life, powerful relationships and bonds can still be formed.

-Feedback – Receiving feedback from the coaches or fellow athletes help you become better and you’ll only receive feedback if you post your results.
+Receiving feedback from the coaches or fellow athletes helps you become better and you’ll only receive feedback if you post your results.
 Not only will you get cues and strategy from your coaches, you are able to see how other athletes have attacked a workout and any tips they have to make it easier.

-So, please post your workout results, strategy and other insight to the blog for all the above reasons!
+So, please post your workout results, strategy and other insight to the blog or SugarWOD for all the above reasons!
 It helps build community and creates bonds as athletes, which are very valuable when training alone (which many of you are).

 Need help mapping out your goals?
 You can start by downloading our FREE Goal Setting Workbook!
 Please reach out to one of our coaches if you need help from there!